daveposh/change_submission/CHANGE_APPROVAL_WORKFLOW.md

 ## Overview

 This document describes the updated change approval workflow implemented in the Freshservice Change Management Application.
 The workflow uses risk-based routing with automated state transitions to ensure appropriate review and approval levels for different types of changes.
+All changes now require peer review before proceeding to the approval phase.

 ## Workflow States